latacui2050/fitness-tracker/README.md

 ## User Story

 ```
-I WANT TO BE SUCCESSFUL.
+I WANT TO BE FIT AND HEALTHY.
-As a user, I am studying many topics for school but it can be hard to keep track of my notes.
-I want to create flashcards and quiz myself on what I've learned.
-I want it accessible and to never lose my flashcards.
+As someone working towards my fitness goals, I would like to build a tool with which I can easily track my workout progress,
-I want to be successful.
+mark the milestones, and meet more fitness pals.
 ```

 ## Purpose

-This app is designed to help students or self-learners to practice and test their knowledge through customized mock quizzes with flash cards.
+This app is designed to allow users to log and track specific workout sessions, including details such as exercise type, duration, intensity, and repetitions.

 ## Important Statement About App Completeness